 It doesn’t sound like a high tech feature, but extra lighting makes a big difference to your sewing experience.
 As we age, our eyes lose the ability to see in dim light.
 Your top-of-the-line machine should have bright, daylight-color light all across that big sewing bed.

-One of our favorite features on the MC15000 is the HighLight™ that pulls out from the top of the machine and can be aimed at the needle area.
+One of our favorite features on Janome models is their HighLight™ that pulls out from the top of the machine and can be aimed at the needle area.
 It also comes with a set of three adjustable magnifying lenses.

 #6: Stable Hoops